gitbetter/Zenith/README.md

 * Use the CMake GUI to generate the Visual Studio project files, making sure to select *Visual Studio 15 2017 Win64* as the generator.

-**Note:** You can include `-development` as a command line flag for both the `build` and `rebuild` commands.
+**Note:** You can include `-development` (`--development` on Unix) as a command line flag for both the `build` and `rebuild` commands.
 This has some additional implications on how resources are expected to be bundled.
 For more information check out the [Resources and Assets](https://github.com/gitbetter/Zenith/wiki/Resources-and-Assets) wiki page.

 ## Overview